BrenoFischer/gradys-gs/README.md

 Finnaly, accessing ws://localhost:8000/ws/new-socket/, a dedicated full-duplex connection should be stablished and our two ends can communicate with each other.

 ## Front-end
-Our front-end consists in templates files, CSS styling files and Javascript files.
+Our front-end consists of templates files, CSS styling files and Javascript files.
 The home page template file is rendered when the default ip+port is accessed, as showed above.
 New templates files can be added inside the **/templates/** folder.
 They work very similarly to HTML files, with some add-ons.
 ```html
 {% load static %}